 Apple Watch Features

 The Apple Watch has seen a few design changes over the years, but all have shared similar characteristics.
-The device runs watchOS, an operating system built specifically for the tiny watch screen.
-The Digital Crown, changeable watch bands, and an OLED screen have persisted throughout each generation.
+The Apple Watch runs watchOS, an operating system built specifically for the tiny watch screen.
+The Digital Crown, changeable watch bands, and an OLED screen have persisted throughout each generation of Apple Watch.